Gravitational collapse in AdS: instabilities, turbulence, and information: Conclusions and perspectives

-The DCE setup was here investigated in the gravitational collapse of scalar fields in AdS.
-The DCE was shown to be an indicator of AdS instability under small perturbations.
-In the wavelength space, the DCE quantifies the process in which resonant wave modes combine and make the energy scatter from low- onto high-frequency modes, representing the onset of turbulence.
-From the DCE point of view, energy and momentum are transported throughout the wavenumber space among different modes.
-From the dual hydrodynamical description, the derived results make it correspond to the formation of fluid vortexes in distinct length scales at turbulent stages.
 The kinetic energy of the fluid flow under turbulence resides in large-scale structures and the energy cascades from them to small-scale ones by inviscid and inertial channels.
 Still, in the context of the DCE, the dual turbulent fluid flow can be grasped as a superposition of a spectrum of flow fluctuations among the wave modes that constitute the scalar field solutions and turbulent vortexes.
 The initial condition (\ref{pi0}), reproducing a Gaussian-like pulse with temporal and spatial evolution by the field equations, is widened when a range in the variable space $(t,x)$ is considered.
 There is a critical amplitude of the scalar field velocity (\ref{pif}), regulated by the perturbation parameter $\varepsilon$ of the initial boundary condition (\ref{pi0}), above which gravitational collapse is detected.
-Below it, a non-linear field dissipation mechanism engages to the gravitational collapse, ruling it out.
+Below it, a non-linear field dissipation mechanism engages in the gravitational collapse, ruling it out.
 In addition, as usually implemented in field theory, one can define the particle number of the scalar field as a function of the positive angular frequency and the scalar field amplitude \cite{Buchel:2014xwa}.
 Here the DCE provides a supplementary hint regarding the turbulence increment.
 The conservation of energy and the particle number prevents the whole energy to be transferred to high-frequency wave modes, which present higher energy weighted to each mode.
 In such a way, any quota of additional energy implies the wave modes population to lower.
 Therefore, for the particle number to be conserved while energy is being injected into high-frequency wave modes, the system configuration should be more occupied with low-frequency wave modes.
 It implements the concept of dual cascading process in AdS${}_4$, and one may speculate the role played by the duality between gravity in AdS${}_4$ and hydrodynamics governed by the Navier--Stokes equations on the AdS${}_4$ boundary.
 Conformal relativistic hydrodynamics can describe inviscid incompressible fluid flows in (2+1)-dimensional fluid dynamics, wherein the integral of the vorticity (squared) is a conserved quantity as well as the energy.
 This system is dual to asymptotically AdS${}_4$ black holes, with non-vanishing shear viscosity-to-entropy density radio that subleads the temperature of the black hole.
 Therefore, an inviscid approximation holds at finite temperature, implying that perturbations in asymptotically AdS${}_4$ yield turbulence as a consequence of a cascade of energy to large-scale structures, in full compliance to the analysis of Navier--Stokes fluid flows.